mayurcoding/MERN-Stack/readme.md

-This is all about MERN dev
+This is all about MERN dev.